Frequently Asked Questions

 The Flow Frames make it a lot easier to see how much honey is in your frames at any time, so you can learn to manage how much honey to harvest and how much to leave for the bees.

 Some beekeepers feed sugar syrup to their bees to help them get through the cold winter months.
-They rarely use honey for feeding as this could spread disease and is a lot more expensive than sugar.
+It’s not recommended to feed honey to your bees as this can spread disease (if it is taken from other hives, or store bought), and is a lot more expensive than sugar.